kannibalox/pyrosimple/README.md

 The following lists are not exhaustive, and don't cover many of the internal improvements and refactoring.

-- Only supports python 3 and rTorrent 0.9.8+ (0.9.6/0.9.7 should still
+- Only supports python 3 and rTorrent 0.9.6+ (this includes rtorrent-ps and rtorrent-ps-ch)
-  work just fine, but aren't officially supported)
-- Simpler poetry-based build/install system with a single package
+- Simpler poetry-based build system, with a single package to install
 - Performance improvements (faster templating and only fetching required fields)